Extremely-Original-Username/mini-projects--ji/README.md

 # A dump for my small projects.
 No promises that any of these work, will remain working, or have even been implemented.
 Feel free to fork!

+### ~~Critters~~
+~~This is one of the more developed projects in this repository that simulates evolution through simple agents - I was also trying a new rendering framework for this.
+Works well and should be stable as of writing!~~
+Moved to its own repo!
+I want to keep this stable.
 ## Mandelbrot
 A basic mandelbrot fractal rendering system.
 Works OK but has issues at close zoom levels probably caused by floating point accuracy or something although I have not investigated.
 If I revisit this I will probably program the new version from scratch in hopes of avoiding this issue.
 I will (probably) not work on this further.
 ## AutomataVideoGenerator